Mariusthvdb/custom-more-info/README.md

     # parameters
 ```

-The parameters control which attributes should be (un)filtered in the more-info dialogs.
+The parameters control which attributes and sections should be (un)filtered in the more-info dialogs.

 ### Available parameters: